wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/run-cutover-staged-migrations/includes/6-move-mailboxes-using-cutover-staged-migrations.md

-As is the case with any type of deployment or installation process, you should spend enough time planning your cutover or staged migration so that you’re ready for any contingency that may occur.
-You must consider the cutover or staged migration planning factors, system requirements, and limitations that were covered previously, plus your organization’s business requirements.
-Once your plan is in place, you’re ready to complete a cutover or staged migration using the Exchange Admin Center (EAC) or Windows PowerShell.
+As is the case with any type of deployment or installation process, an organization should spend enough time planning its cutover or staged migration.
+By doing so, it will be ready almost every contingency that may occur.
+Organizations should consider the cutover or staged migration planning factors, system requirements, and limitations that were covered previously, plus their business requirements.
+Once an organization has finished its migration plan, it's ready to complete a cutover or staged migration using the Exchange Admin Center (EAC) or Windows PowerShell.

 This unit examines how to create and manage migration batches in the Exchange Admin Center.